 Why this CV works

 - How to tailor a security guard no experience CV to a job-winning piece?
-By emphasising your eagerness to learn even without prior experience.
+By highlighting your willingness to learn even without prior experience.

-- Furthermore, demonstrating familiarity with security equipment such as two-way radios and RFID technology will present you as someone with a strong desire to start a career in the security sector.
+- Moreover, demonstrating familiarity with security equipment such as walkie-talkies and RFID technology will present you as someone with a strong desire to start a career in the security sector.

-- Discussing how you’ve learned and/or used this technology in your security guard cover letter can also help fill in gaps when you’re short on experience.
+- Discussing how you’ve learned and/or used this technology in your security guard cover letter can also help bridge gaps when you’re lacking experience.

 Why this CV works